 - Conduct Probation: Sanction issued to a student containing specific terms and conditions.
-The Conduct Probation period may be extended if the student violates the Code again during the conduct probation term. - Fines: A predetermined monetary fine for violation of policy. - Restitution: Repayment of the direct cost for damages or services resulting from a violation of this Code. - Loss of privilege: For example, denial of visiting privileges in University housing or denial of access to computer services or to the Sports Complex. - Housing Hold: Residential Hall suspension will lead to a housing hold for a specified period. - Conduct Hold: Temporary suspension, or University suspension will lead to a conduct hold. - Residential hall suspension (up to two semesters) or dismissal (permanent) from the residential halls. - Suspension (up to one academic year) from the University (permanently recorded on the student's academic transcript). - Dismissal from the University: Permanent termination of student status and exclusion from University premises, privileges and activities, which will be permanently recorded on the student's academic transcript.
+The Conduct Probation period may be extended if the student violates the Code again during the conduct probation term.
+Conduct probation may result in the loss of other university privileges. - Fines: A predetermined monetary fine for violation of policy. - Restitution: Repayment of the direct cost for damages or services resulting from a violation of this Code. - Loss of privilege: For example, denial of visiting privileges in University housing or denial of access to computer services or to the Sports Complex. - Housing Hold: Residential Hall suspension will lead to a housing hold for a specified period. - Conduct Hold: Temporary suspension, or University suspension will lead to a conduct hold. - Residential hall suspension (up to two semesters) or dismissal (permanent) from the residential halls. - Suspension (up to one academic year) from the University (permanently recorded on the student's academic transcript). - Dismissal from the University: Permanent termination of student status and exclusion from University premises, privileges and activities, which will be permanently recorded on the student's academic transcript.
 In instances of dismissal from the University, when the student appeals the Appellate Board will review the case and make a recommendation to the Chancellor.